IT hiring slowed - Budget sequestration may chill market

 Budget sequestration may be helping to chill market

-Computerworld - WASHINGTON -- After a decent start earlier this year, IT hiring is slowing down.
+Computerworld - WASHINGTON - IT hiring slowed - Budget sequestration may chill market - After a decent start earlier this year, IT hiring is slowing down.

 Despite a 203,000 increase in the overall number of jobs added to the U.S. economy in November, an analysis of hiring by two independent groups shows decreasing demand for IT pros.
 That trend has become apparent over the last several months.